Do Waqt Ki Roti

 Do Waqt Ki Roti is a 1988 Indian Hindi-language film directed by Satpal and produced by M.P.
 Agrawal.
 It stars Feroz Khan, Sanjeev Kumar, Reena Roy, Sulakshana Pandit in pivotal roles.
 The music was composed by Laxmikant-Pyarelal.

-The film took 6 years to complete, the major reason for halt in production being the passing away of Sanjeev Kumar in 1985 and Feroz Khan's temporary retirement from acting between 1982 and 1986 as he wanted spend more time with his family.
+The film took 6 years to complete, the major reason for halt in production being the death of Sanjeev Kumar in 1985 and Feroz Khan's temporary retirement from acting between 1982 and 1986 as he wanted spend more time with his family.
 By the time it released in 1988, Feroz Khan had taken another temporary retirement from acting between 1988 and 1991.
 Because of such long delay in production the aging of Feroz Khan was apparent as in some scenes he looked young with a more prominent hairline and in other scenes he looked aged with a receding hairline.